stecrotti1/DeliveryApp/README.md

 The Android application is still under development, but feel free to add pull requests if you find any bugs or have suggestions.

 ## What does it do
-The application domain of this project is a delivery system made available by a small market/grocery store.
+The application domain of this project is a delivery system made available by a small market/grocery store (with a static position).
 The application is supposed to have 3 types of users:
 * client/customer;
 * rider;
 * manager;